 The cities of Sodom and Gomorrah were filled with rapist homosexuals.
 God makes it clear that his knowledge of this is through the “outcry” (bad reputation) against Sodom and Gomorrah, and furthermore God wishes to go investigate.
 He then states he will “go down” (figuratively meaning that he is sending his delegates).
 Why would God “go down” or send delegates if he is already present?
 Should he not already know the state of Sodom and Gomorrah?

 Abraham then engages in a negotiation with God to spare Sodom and Gomorrah based on the number of righteous people found in those cities.
 Does God not already know the exact amount?
-Does Moses think God already knows the exact amount?
+Does Abraham think God already knows the exact amount?
 If so, why doesn’t he ask God how many people there are instead of negotiating down?

 God ends his discussion with Abraham by “going his way”: